 1. The use of alcoholic beverages on University property, at University events, and off-campus must be consistent with University policy and applicable law.
 In the case of branch campuses or programs, the use of alcoholic beverages must be consistent with the laws of the jurisdiction where University programs are located.
 All state and local laws regarding alcohol are also University rules.

 c.
-It is a violation to sell, give, or otherwise supply alcohol to any person under the age of 21 years or permit any person under that age to consume liquor on their premises or a premises under their control.
+It is a violation to sell, give, or otherwise supply alcohol to any person under the age of 21 years or permit any person under that age to consume alcohol on their premises or a premises under their control.

 e.
 It is a violation to consume alcoholic beverages when consumption leads to dangerous or disruptive behavior, over-intoxication, or public drunkenness.

 3. Spokane Campus: University owned, leased, or managed non-residential property and buildings

 a.
 University regulations do not permit the possession or consumption of alcoholic beverages in common areas (both interior and exterior).

 b.
 Only recognized student organizations may seek authorization for events with alcoholic beverages present.
 Authorization may be granted by submitting an Event Request form on Zagtivities.
 Request for such events does not guarantee permission will be granted.
 For information about recognized student organizations, please refer to the Center for Student Involvement.

 c.
 Student organizations which violate University alcohol policies may be held accountable by processes outlined in Club Policies.
 In addition, individuals involved may be held accountable through the Student Code of Conduct.

 4. Spokane Campus: University owned, leased or managed residential property and buildings